 Metal straws are also a great investment, especially if you’re someone who likes smoothies.

 Investing in reusable shopping bags is not only sustainable, but also helps to cut down on the clutter created by plastic grocery bags.
+You can even buy reusable produce bags to take with you to the store or a farmer’s market!
 Whether you buy the ones from the grocery store or invest in a few canvas bags, you’re making a good decision.
 I personally like using canvas bags since I can use them at the grocery store or as a tote when I don’t want to carry my backpack.

 There are so many sustainable swaps you can make in order to live a more intentional, minimalist lifestyle.
 You can view a more complete list here.